 In addition to your interactions with the narcissist, you can also try to mimic a gray rock in terms of what you look like and what parts of your lifestyle are visible to them.

 If the narcissist is an ex-partner, try to appear as plain as possible when you have to see them.
-Wear very casual clothes, avoid makeup, refrain from doing your hair, or dull your appearance in some other way.
-This will make you less appealing to their superficial eye.
+Narcissists have a very superficial eye, so by making yourself less physically attractive, you will fly under their radar more easily.

 If they comment on how bad you look, let it go in one ear and out the other.
 They are trying to get a reaction from you, but if you just shrug as if you don’t care, they will believe you weren’t the catch they thought you were.